SolutionGuidance/psm-dashboard/README.md

 (For details on Python module dependencies and using a virtual environment see the comments at the top of the `gather-info` script.)

-Once `features-info.json` is ready, visit `index.html` in your browser and make sure everything looks right.
-If it does, commit and push the updated `features-info.json` to the `master` branch of the origin repository on GitHub.
+Once `features-info.json` is ready, copy the new version of it into the `dashboard` directory in the `gh-pages` branch of the main `psm` repo, replacing the previous version.
+Then follow the README.md in that branch to view the site and make sure everything looks right.
+If it does, commit and push the updated `features-info.json` to the origin `gh-pages` branch of the main `psm` repo.

 Now visit http://projectpsm.org/dashboard to check that the live site is refreshed.
 You may need to clear your browser's cache to see the